kimian/mailbeez-documentation/pages/03.documentation/99.faq/default.en.md

 ### Zen Cart: I'm getting rogue HTML code in my sent emails.
 How can I fix this?

-**Quick Solution:** configure an SMTP Email Server in `MailBeez > Configuration > Email Engine`.
+**Quick Solution:** configure an SMTP Email Server or sending through Newsletter2Go in `MailBeez > Configuration > Email Engine`.
 This will bypass the Zen Cart email function and give MailBeez full control for sending emails.

 **2. Adapt the Zen Cart code:**